Develop in Dev Environments

 Dev environment lifecycle

-If there is no activity with a dev environment for more than 30 minutes (the default timeout), CodeCanvas stops the environment: It performs graceful shutdown for the container (
+If there is no activity with a dev environment for more than 30 minutes (default), CodeCanvas stops the environment: It performs graceful shutdown for the container (

 docker stop